 DAAD (Deutsher Akademischer Austausch Dienst/German Academic Exchange Service)

 DAAD offers funding for undergraduate and graduate students, faculty, and researchers to study in Germany.
-Undergraduate opportunities include scholarships funding study, thesis research and/or internships in any academic field; summertime Research Internships in Science and Engineering (RISE) with German doctoral students at universities and research institutions; and a summer journalism internship program in Berlin.
-For more opportunities, information, and application deadlines, visit: https://www.daad.org/.
-Timur Kuzibaev is the DAAD Ambassador here at FIU.
-Please contact him at email@example.com.
+Undergraduate opportunities include scholarships funding study, thesis research and/or internships in any academic field.
+For a full list of opportunities and their requirements, please visit the DAAD website.

 Bridging Scholarships for Study in Japan